mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Translation for discord mentions, attachments and emojis.

-- Easily accessible backlog via /t (/topic) commands in any channel, e.g. "/t log 2019-01-08" to dump backlog from that point on to the present, using as many API requests as necessary (no message count limits).
+- Easily accessible backlog via /t (/topic) commands in any channel, e.g. "/t log 2019-01-08" to dump backlog from that point on to the present, fetching in multiple batches if necessary.

 - Own msgs sent thru other means (e.g. browser) will be relayed to irc too, maybe coming from a diff nick though, if irc name doesn't match discord-to-irc